IgorPietrzak/Article-API/README.md

 # Article-API

-A RESTful API which lets users create and access articles.
+A RESTful API which lets users interact with articles

 ## Details

-Users are able to make GET, POST, PATCH, PUT and DELETE requests using this API.
-All articles are stored in a mongo dB database.
+This API was created with node.js with the use of the web application express.js and mongoose for making calls to the mongo dB database.

 ### API response